TL;DR

 1. Scan the whole graph → find Ω(n) reductions → apply them all at once → repeat

-Each round still costs O(n) for the scan, but now each round removes a constant fraction of the vertices instead of a constant number.
+Each round still costs O(n) for the scan, and each round now removes a constant fraction of the vertices.
 The number of rounds drops from O(n) to O(log n).
 Total: O(n) × O(log n) = O(n log n).

 It’s the same conceptual leap as going from sequential deletion to batch processing.
-And the reason nobody did it before is that proving the “linearly many” part required genuinely new mathematics.
+Nobody did it before because proving the “linearly many” part required genuinely new mathematics.

 How They Proved It: Curvature and Flat Regions